atrocore/atropim/docs/en/user-guide/associated-products.md

 *If a [backward association](./associations.md) is defined for the association entry within which the products are related, the `Both directions` checkbox will be selected by default with the backward association name displayed in the corresponding field.*

-Alternatively, use `+` button on the `ASSOCIATED PRODUCTS` panel of the [product](./products.md#associated-products) detail view page or the [quick create](./user-interface.md#quick-create) button on any TreoPIM page and fill in the required fields in the associated product creation pop-up that appears.
+Alternatively, use `+` button on the `ASSOCIATED PRODUCTS` panel of the [product](./products.md#associated-products) detail view page or the [quick create](./user-interface.md#quick-create) button on any AtroPIM page and fill in the required fields in the associated product creation pop-up that appears.
 Please, note that the `ASSOCIATED PRODUCTS` panel of the product [detail view](./views-and-panels.md#detail-view) page displays which products are in relation with the currently opened product and within which association.

 ## Listing